Chengying Feng BSc, BEd, MEd, MSc

 Chengying Feng has a BSc in Physiotherapy from Hungary and MSc in Rehabilitation Science from Queen’s University at Kingston.
 She has completed the first component of Canadian physiotherapy licensing exam.

 Chengying has completed her physiotherapy placements in various clinical settings in Hungary and China.
-More recently she has completed Level 1 Acupuncture certification from Acupuncture Canada and plans to pursue professional development courses in manual therapy, pelvic floor therapy and Dynamic Neuromuscular Stabilization (DNS).
+More recently she has completed Level 1 Acupuncture certification from Acupuncture Canada and Urban Poling instructor and activator certifications.
+She plans to pursue professional development courses in manual therapy, pelvic floor therapy and Dynamic Neuromuscular Stabilization (DNS).

 Chengying's current research at Queen's University focuses on developing and implementing interventions to address fall and fear of falling issues among older adults, especially older adults after hip fracture.